The Arcadia Preparatory Continues To Innovate As School Aims For LEED Certification

 A LEED-accredited building is an internationally-recognised marque of quality and achievement in green buildings and is the most widely-used green building rating system in the world.
 The voluntary system uses industry-wide best management practices and standards as the basis for meeting specific criteria within each individual project.

-To attain the certification a building must comply with a number of green construction initiatives such as construction activity pollution prevention, bicycle storage and changing rooms to encourage staff and pupils to cycle to and from the school, water efficient landscaping, optimize energy performance and water use reduction.
+To attain the certification a building must comply with a number of green construction initiatives such as construction activity pollution prevention, bicycle storage and changing rooms to encourage staff and students to cycle to and from the school, water efficient landscaping, optimize energy performance and water use reduction.

-“In aspiring to become a LEED-certified school we are establishing new standards of environmental awareness within the emirate,” says Navin Valrani, CEO of The Arcadia Preparatory School.
+“In aspiring to become a LEED-certified school we are establishing new standards of environmental awareness within the emirate,” says Navin Valrani, CEO of The Arcadia School.

 “The importance of sustainability – whether it’s recycling, reducing CO2 emissions, using energy-efficient fans and lighting or efficient water usage – is vitally important to instill within the young generation since they are the future guardians of the planet.
 By pursuing the stringent LEED-accreditation process we are committing ourselves not only to positive climate change but to the wellbeing of our children, staff and wider community,” adds Valrani

-About The Arcadia Preparatory School
+About The Arcadia School

-The Arcadia Preparatory School is the first in a series of community-based schools delivering the vision of Mohan Valrani and the Al Shirawi Group.
+The Arcadia School is the first in a series of community-based schools delivering the vision of Mohan Valrani and the Al Shirawi Group.
 As the Chairman of the school, Valrani is an avid believer in providing the very best education for future generations.

 Believing that a school’s greatest asset is its teachers, the group is building The Arcadia House, a dedicated accommodation facility within JVT for school staff.
 By offering the enhanced benefit of quality housing, the school is investing fully in its teachers’ happiness and wellbeing thereby encouraging them to aspire to excellence within the classroom.